Canner/WrenAI/README.md

 ![](./misc/preview_model.png)

-## 🤔 Benefits using WrenAI
+## 🤔 Why WrenAI?

-WrenAI leverages Large Language Models (LLM) with Retrieval-Augmented Generation (RAG) technology to enhance comprehension of internal data.
-Below are the three key benefits:
+We focus on providing a secure and reliable text-to-SQL solution for everyone.

-### 1. Fast Onboarding
+### 1. Turnkey Solution

-> Discover and analyze your data with our user interface.
-Suitable for data analysts, and non-technical users to use.
+> WrenAI makes it easy to onboard your data.
+Discover and analyze your data with our user interface.
+Effortlessly generate results without needing to code.

 ### 2. Secure By Design